torvalds/linux/Documentation/media/uapi/v4l/vidioc-enuminput.rst

       - This input uses a tuner (RF demodulator).
     * - ``V4L2_INPUT_TYPE_CAMERA``
       - 2
-      - Any non-tuner video input, for example Composite Video, S-Video, HDMI, camera sensor.
+      - Any yesn-tuner video input, for example Composite Video, S-Video, HDMI, camera sensor.
 The naming as ``_TYPE_CAMERA`` is historical, today we would have called it ``_TYPE_VIDEO``.
     * - ``V4L2_INPUT_TYPE_TOUCH``